ajsteinmetz/ajsteinmetz.github.io/_posts/2024-10-17-kinetic-energy-coefficient.md

 It's easy to notice that the famous equation $E = mc^2$ is similar to the classical expression for kinetic energy $T = \frac{1}{2}mv^2$.
 Both are proportional to mass, and both have a "speed" (c or v) which is squared.
 That they are alike might prompt the question: why doesn't Einstein's equation include the factor of 1/2 like kinetic energy does?
 Did Einstein overlook this factor?

-## Understanding Rest Energy vs. Kinetic Energy
+## Understanding rest energy vs. kinetic energy

 First, it's important to recognize that $E = mc^2$ represents the **rest energy** of an object—the energy due to its mass when it is not in motion.
 In contrast, $T = \frac{1}{2}mv^2$ describes the kinetic energy arising from an object's motion in classical (nonrelativistic) mechanics.

 Einstein didn't forget the 1/2; rather, his equation is included within a more comprehensive relationship between energy, mass, and momentum.
 To see how the kinetic energy term with the 1/2 factor emerges, let's delve into the full relativistic energy-momentum relation.

-## The Relativistic Energy-Momentum Relation
+## The relativistic energy-momentum relation

 In special relativity, the total energy $E$ and momentum $p$ of an object with rest mass $m$ are connected through the equation